altaj1/AstroDwellingClient/README.md

 ## Category: Service Marketplace

-MyWebsiteName is a service marketplace platform designed to connect service providers with customers seamlessly.
+ Astro Dwelling is a service marketplace platform designed to connect service providers with customers seamlessly.
 Here are some key features:

 - **User-friendly Interface:** Our platform boasts an intuitive and easy-to-navigate interface for both service providers and customers.
 - **Secure Login and Registration:** Users can securely log in or register on the platform, with options for email/password-based login and Google Sign-in.